jekhokie/jekhokie.github.io/_posts/2020-12-08-iperf-on-unifi-dream-machine-pro.markdown

 If you have issues connecting to the iPerf3 server on the Dream Machine Pro, SSH to the device and check podman status for containers to ensure the container launched correctly (logs, etc.).
 There is likely something strange with the container configuration that is causing it to fail to launch.

-## iPerf3 Packages for Server
+## iPerf3 Client

-If you wish to run an iPerf3 client or server manually on your Dream Machine Pro (or set up some other auto-launching mechanism different from the description above), you can also do so fairly easily by installing the iPerf3 packages.
+If you wish to run an iPerf3 client manually on your Dream Machine Pro (or set up some other auto-launching mechanism different from the description above), you can also do so fairly easily by installing the iPerf3 packages.
 Log into your Dream Machine Pro and install the respective
 packages: